pardus79/woocommerce-bitcoin-price-display/README.md

 This WordPress/WooCommerce plugin integrates with BTCPay Server to display product prices in Bitcoin satoshis (sats) alongside the default currency.

+Forked from original and changed some values to convert and display prices based on EURO instead of USD

 ## Features

 - Periodically pulls exchange rate data from your BTCPay Server every 10 minutes